Austin Jail Release Attorney

 Bond Conditions in Travis County

 Bond Conditions are a way for judges to protect the community when releasing a defendant.
+In Dallas County, specific requirements for posting bail include understanding the different types of bonds and the importance of legal representation to navigate the Dallas County jail system.
 They are not supposed to be used as a punishment, but in practice that is frequently exactly how they are used.
 Common bond conditions differ by case type.
 For DWIs, an ignition Interlock Device is common.
 For Family Violence, an ankle monitor or even house arrest may be ordered and the defendant is ordered to stay away from the complaining witness (accuser).
 It is the condition of virtually all bonds that the defendant refrains from consuming drugs or alcohol and refrain from further criminal activity.
 Violation of the conditions can lead to the revocation of the bond.
 Depending on the severity of the violation, judges will sometimes give second and third chances for defendants who violate.
 For other violations, the bond gets revoked right away.
 New criminal charges virtually always lead to a revocation.

 Jail Release FAQ